godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 .. image:: img/matrices_and_transforms/rotate3.png

-Here's how that would be done in code (place the script on a Node2D):
+Here's how that would be done in code (attach the script to a Node2D):

 .. tabs::
  .. code-tab:: gdscript GDScript